 – A CLVS of any associated primary layer of the auxiliary picture layer with nuh_layer_id equal to nuhLayerIdA ends.

 The following semantics apply separately to each nuh_layer_id targetLayerId among the nuh_layer_id values to which the ACI SEI message applies.

+If the CVS does not contain an SDI SEI message with sdi_aux_id[ targetLayerId ] equal to 1, the associated primary picture is provided via external means.
+If a CR SEI message applies to the picture, an i-th constituent rectangle is an alpha constituent rectangle if cr_rect_type_idc[ i ] is equal to 1.
+A j-th constituent rectangle is an associated primary constituent rectangle of the i-th constituent rectangle if cr_associated_rect_idc[ i ] is equal to j.
+If cr_associated_rect_idc[ i ] is undefined, the associated constituent rectangle of the i-th constituent rectangle is provided via external means.

 alpha_channel_cancel_flag equal to 1 indicates that the SEI message cancels the persistence of any previous ACI SEI message in output order that applies to the current layer. alpha_channel_cancel_flag equal to 0 indicates that ACI follows.

 Let currPic be the picture that the ACI SEI message is associated with.
 The semantics of ACI SEI message persist for the current layer in output order until one or more of the following conditions are true: